coutinho04/coutinho04/README.md

 My name is Felipe Coutinho 🇧🇷

- 💻 I'm a systems analyst working as a front-end developer job
+ 💻 I'm a systems analyst working as a front-end developer

-📚 I'm currently learning ReactJS and NextJs
+📚 I'm currently learning React and Next.js

 📍 From Umuarama - PR